Common Winter Hazards for South Dakota Homes

 Let’s take a look at the indoor hazards first!

-Lack or Improper Installation of Insulation
+Improper Installation of Insulation

 If you noticed last year that your home doesn’t heat evenly throughout or that the bottom floor of your home is especially cold, you probably have an issue with your roof insulation.